Policies, contracts, letters, guidance and HR support tools for UK employers.

 Yes.
 The Whistleblowing policy template is designed to be flexible and suitable for organisations of all sizes, including small businesses and charities.
 It follows UK employment law best practice, so even if you don't have an in-house HR team, you can confidently apply it.

 Absolutely.
-Like the Whistleblowing policy template, all of our templates are drafted with the latest ACAS guidance and UK employment legislation in mind.
+As with the Whistleblowing policy template, all of our templates are drafted with the latest ACAS guidance and UK employment legislation in mind.
 We review and update them regularly, so you can be confident they remain compliant.

 Yes.
 Once purchased, you'll be able to download the Whistleblowing policy template instantly.
 Templates are provided in editable Word or Excel format so you can customise them easily, and in PDF format for easy sharing.

-If you're looking for broader support, we also offer toolkits and library bundles that include the Whistleblowing policy template along with other HR templates and policies for fully managing your situation.
-These may be more cost-effective if you need a complete HR library.
+If you're looking for broader support, we also offer toolkits and library bundles that include the Whistleblowing policy template, along with other HR templates and policies for fully managing your situation.
+These may be more cost-effective if you need deeper advice.